DENTURE PROCESS

 STEP 1

-To begin the denture process we first need to take an impression of the gum.
-This will be taken on your first visit and give us the foundation to make the new dentures.
+To begin the denture process, we first need to take an impression of the gums.
+This will be taken on your first visit, giving us the foundation for making the new dentures.

 STEP 2

-In the lab, we make plaster models from initial impressions which give is an imprint of the mouth and gums.
+In the lab, we make plaster models from initial impressions, which give us an imprint of the mouth and gums.

 STEP 3